Eamon Collins: Subsequent criminal investigations

-In January 2014 the Police Service of Northern Ireland released a statement that a re-examination of the evidence from the scene of the 1999 murder had revealed new DNA material of a potential perpetrator's presence, and made a public appeal for information, detailing the involvement of a specific car model (a white coloured Hyundai Pony), and a compass pommel that had broken off a hunting knife during the attack and had been left behind at the scene.
-In February 2014 detectives from the Serious Crime Branch arrested a 59-year-old man at an address in Newry in relation to the murder, he was subsequently released without charge.
-In September 2014 the police arrested three men, aged 56, 55 and 42 in County Armagh in relation to inquiries into the murder, all of whom were subsequently released without charges after questioning.
-In January 2019 the police released a statement regarding the murder that one of the assailants of Collins had been seriously injured by an accidentally sustained knife wound during the attack, and had left traces of his own blood at the scene, and that recent scientific advances in DNA evidence had increased the possibility of his identification.
+In January 2014, the Police Service of Northern Ireland (PSNI) released a statement that a re-examination of the evidence from the scene of the 1999 murder had revealed new DNA material of a potential perpetrator's presence, and made a public appeal for information, detailing the involvement of a specific car model (a white coloured Hyundai Pony), and a compass pommel that had broken off a hunting knife during the attack and had been left behind at the scene.
+In February 2014, detectives from the Serious Crime Branch arrested a 59-year-old man at an address in Newry in relation to the murder; he was subsequently released without charge.
+In September 2014, the PSNI arrested three men, aged 56, 55 and 42, in County Armagh in relation to inquiries into the murder, all of whom were subsequently released without charges after questioning.
+In January 2019, the PSNI released a statement regarding the murder that one of the assailants of Collins had been seriously injured by an accidentally sustained knife wound during the attack, and had left traces of his own blood at the scene, and that recent scientific advances in DNA evidence had increased the possibility of his identification.
 In May 2019, three men aged 60 to 62 were arrested and questioned, but then released unconditionally.